Learn Akkadian

 • You can!
 Akkadian is available through the Community Access Program.
 You can sign up to take it as a single subject: see the University's instructions here.
 CAP enrolments will open later in the year, and the deadline is likely to be in January 2025.

-• Not in 2025, sorry: Akkadian is in-person only.
-But in future years, we hope to offer a hybrid course for distance students and people all over Australasia.
+• We hope to offer a hybrid course for distance students and people all over Australasia, but it’s not yet clear whether this will be possible in the 2026 iteration.
 If you'd like to be kept in the loop, email thomas.davies1@unimelb.edu.au.